MathisWellmann/MathisWellmann/README.md

 My Interests:
 - Permissionless decentralized blockchain projects
 - Low-latency algorithmic trading of cryptocurrency derivatives
-- Managing and adding to my Homelab (incl.
-BladeCenter)
+- Managing and adding to my Homelab
-- Ricing Void Linux with PenroseWM and nushell
+- Ricing Arch Linux with PenroseWM and nushell